 Most of the time Ayurveda therapies and Basti treatments can heal the knee and one can avoid Knee replacement surgery.

 Final Note managing Arthritis Naturally.

-Visit Shathayu Retreat and consult our doctors for a complete holistic approach to knee pain and osteoarthritis with Ayurveda, Yoga, naturopathy, acupuncture and herbs, Ayurveda medicines.
+Visit Shathayu Retreat and consult our doctors for a completely holistic approach to knee pain and osteoarthritis with Ayurveda, Yoga, naturopathy, acupuncture and herbs, and Ayurveda medicines.